 Museum of Cosmonautics

-We will head to the Memorial Museum of Cosmonautics, where you will marvel at one of the largest statues in Russia, the Monument to the Conquerors of Space.
+We will head out on the first part of your day by car to the Memorial Museum of Cosmonautics, where you will marvel at one of the largest statues in Russia, the Monument to the Conquerors of Space.
 During your tour, you will explore the universe as seen from the perspective of the Soviets, while your guide will tell you about the history of the Space Race and the struggle for Space dominance between the Soviet Union and the United States.
 Walk through the halls of the Air Space museum and see the space suit of Yuri Gagarin, the first man in space.
 Travel in time as you learn about the beginning of the space era, successful moon expeditions and the solar system.

 After that, you will visit the famous exhibition complex VDNKh built in the 1930s-40s.
 Near the main entrance to the Exhibition Centre you will see the massive world-famous statue “The Worker and Kolkhoz Woman” by V. Mukhina which symbolizes the unity of workers and collective farmers — the two friendly classes of Soviet society.